Ultimate Guide to Semantic SEO

 – Bill Slawski – Google Expert

-The sentiment reflects the emotional tone of the speaker or writer of particular content.
-While understanding sentiment is an important aspect of understanding the context of topics and search queries, Google has always maintained the stance that it does not invoke sentiment bias in its SERP results.
+Sentiment represents the emotional tone conveyed by the writer or speaker in a piece of content.
+While sentiment analysis plays a role in understanding the broader context of topics and search queries, Google has consistently stated that it does not apply sentiment bias when generating SERP results.

 “are reptiles good pets”